KjellSchubert/cpp-playground/Readme.md

 * imo could benefit from generators, and the concept of a Python-style iterator that just has a next() and/or the equivalent of StopIteration (not necessarily impl'd via pretty expensive exception handling)

+STL & functional-style programming
+---

+Outlined here: http://www.meetingcpp.com/tl_files/mcpp/slides/12/FunctionalProgrammingInC++11.pdf.
+See also STL.cpp's functional_filter_map_reduce_playground().
+Out of the box STL does not allow me to do functional-style or Python-style list/generator-programming, composing filter() and transform() and reduce/accumulate/fold() calls at will.
+If it did then this likely would make C++ STL code more readable & optimizable.
+But I think this could be impl'ed as a thin layer on top of STL.
+TODO?

 Still missing features:
 ---